scala/docs.scala-lang/tutorials/FAQ/context-and-view-bounds.md

 A more complex example is the new collection usage of `CanBuildFrom`, but there's already a very long answer about that, so I'll avoid it here.
-And, as mentioned before, there's the `ClassManifest` usage, which is required to initialize new arrays without concrete types.
+And, as mentioned before, there's the `ClassTag` usage, which is required to initialize new arrays without concrete types.

 The context bound with the typeclass pattern is much more likely to be used by